 - Stir in hash browns and cook till heated through.
 Thoroughly mix meat and veggies then spread evenly across the bottom of the camp Dutch oven.

-- Beat eggs, salt and pepper in a separate bowl, then pour the beaten eggs over the top of hash browns and sausage layer.
+- Using a whisk or fork, beat eggs, salt and pepper in a separate bowl, then pour eggs over the top of hash browns and sausage layer.

 - Cover and bake at 350 degrees (25 coals total with 17 top/8 bottom) till eggs are almost set, about 30 minutes.